Guide to Short term loans

-A loan refers to an amount of money provided by an entity, individual or organization to another entity, individual or organization at an interest rate.
-It is recorded on a promissory note which specifies the principal amount of money borrowed, the interest rate charged by the lender and repayment date, among other things.
-Loans can be categorized as long-term or short-term depending on the repayment period.
+Short term loans are recorded on a promissory note which specifies the principal amount of money borrowed, the interest rate charged by the lender and repayment date, among other things.
+Loans can be long-term or short term depending on the repayment period.

-Short term loans refer to borrowed funds that are repaid within a short time span.
-Short-term loans mature faster than regular loans.
+This refers to loan funds that the borrower needs to repay within a short time span.
+Short term loans mature faster than regular loans.
 That means the borrower receives funds from the lender more quickly and is expected to repay within a shorter time frame.

-Therefore, this type of loan requires borrowers to have records of payroll and employment to ensure sure they have the means to pay up on their next payday.
+Therefore, short-term loans like this require borrowers to have records of payroll and employment to ensure sure they have the means to pay up on their next payday.

 Overdraft refers to a financial facility provided by the bank where its customers can withdraw more money than what is available in their bank accounts.

 Borrowers cannot, however, withdraw any amount as he likes as there is a bank overdraft limit that he should not exceed.
-The borrower has to agree to pay the interest which is imposed on the overdraft at an agreed rate.
+The borrower has to agree to pay the interest on the overdraft at an agreed rate.

-Short-term business loans are unsecured and this means that they do not require collateral and the bank checks the borrower’s credit history and credit score before issuing the loan.
+Short term loans for business purposes do not require collateral.
+Financial institutions will check the borrower’s credit history and credit score before issuing the loan.
 Borrowers can access various kinds of business loans such as trade credit, credit loans, and bank overdrafts.

 Why Use Short-Term Loans

 Despite the high-interest rates of most short term loans, a short term borrower has lots to benefit from this type of borrowing.

 No collateral required